 How to Design the Smart Iron-On Vinyl Design:

-Cricut gifted me a membership to Cricut Design Space and I love it.
 I will admit that I was a little nervous about starting to use Cricut products because I didn’t know where to begin.
 That’s why Design Space is amazing: there are so many beautiful templates and ready-to-use designs.
 So you can start making your own projects using templates and ready-to-use designs!
-Basically click and print – it’s that simple.
+Basically click and “cut” – it’s that simple.

 For my design, I used a template to roughly gauge the right size font – I selected a baseball tee just for reference.
 Then I clicked “text” and added my phrase using Cricut sans for the font – there are so many beautiful fonts, I got overwhelmed, lol.
 Then I searched though images for “chicken” and found a small chicken silhouette I liked.
 Again, there were lots of options and so many chicken images to choose from.
 I printed a trial run on an old t-shirt to test some fonts and sizes, but that wasn’t necessary.
 In the end, my finished design is 8″ x 4 1/4″ (the letters are 1/2″ tall and the chicken silhouette is 1 3/4″).
 It was easy!
 This DIY iron-on vinyl shirt is definitely a beginner Cricut design project because it was so simple – the only trick is to remember to click a little button to mirror the design before printing.